Anti-Money Laundering and Terrorism Financing section

 - Draft an annual report on the activities of the Ministry in relation to AML/CFT and financing of proliferation of weapons of mass destruction, including proposals and recommendations and submit the same to the Minister of Commerce and Industry and to NAMLC.

-The organizational structure of the AML/CFT Section consists of task forces outlined as follows:
+The organizational structure of the AML/CFT Section consists of the following working groups:

 - Coordination and support working group.